xsalagarcia/my_notes_API/README.md

 # API to serve notes in markdown

 This will be a simple API to serve docs in markdown.
-Not still functional.
-[TODO list](#todo-list) express what is needed.

 ## TODO list

-- note-tag-relationship management.
-- files management.
+- Deployment

-### More advanced TODO list
+### Wish list

 - Auto-categorization and auto-tag of uploaded markdowns.